SP7-Ritmare/EDI-NG_client/README.md

 EDI-NG_client
 =============
-EDI-NG is a configurable HTML form page generator.
+EDI-NG (Next Generation) is a configurable HTML form page generator.
 Its purpose is to provide advanced forms with validation features in order to create geo-metadata.

 Form pages are defined using XML files called templates.
 Once the form is filled in, it gets posted to a back end (namely EDI-NG_server, https://github.com/SP7-Ritmare/EDI-NG_server), which will create a metadata XML file based on the rules defined in the XML template file.

 You can find plenty of template samples in the [dist/templates](https://github.com/SP7-Ritmare/EDI-NG_client/tree/master/dist/templates) directory.
+These template files are meant both as an example and as part of projects we are working at.
+> Please note that the ***metadataEndpoint***s and ***datasource*** URIs point to our own endpoints, so you will need to customise them based on your own overall architecture

 Creating a form based on a template file saved locally as "TEST_v1.00.xml" is as easy as using a javascript snippet like this inside a pure HTML page:
 ```javascript